Sarah McBride: Social and political activism

 McBride has said that she has been interested in politics since she was a child.
 She worked as a staffer on several campaigns in Delaware, including that of Governor Jack Markell in 2008 and of Delaware attorney general Beau Biden in 2010.
 In 2011, McBride was elected student body president at American University.
 During her last week as student body president in 2012, McBride gained international attention when she came out as a transgender woman in her college's student newspaper, The Eagle.

 McBride's coming out was featured on NPR, The Huffington Post, and by Lady Gaga's Born This Way Foundation.
 After coming out, McBride received a call from Attorney General of Delaware Beau Biden, saying, "Sarah, I just wanted you to know, I'm so proud of you.
 I love you, and you're still a part of the Biden family."
-U.S. President Joe Biden ([Vice President at the time]) expressed similar sentiments, sharing that he was proud of her and happy for her.
+Vice President Joe Biden expressed similar sentiments, sharing that he was proud of her and happy for her.

 In 2012, McBride interned at the White House, becoming the first openly transgender woman to work there in any capacity.
 McBride worked in the White House Office of Public Engagement and Intergovernmental Affairs, where she worked on LGBTQ issues.
 In a speech in May 2015, Second Lady Jill Biden told McBride's story.
 She added, "we believe young people should be valued for who they are, no matter what they look like, where they're from, the gender with which they identify, or who they love."